conda/conda-libmamba-solver/docs/user-guide/libmamba-vs-classic.md

 even if it means going all the way down to `pydantic 0.18.2` (which was packaged as `noarch`) and thus compatible with _any_ Python version.

+## Historical issues related to solver differences (resolved)

+This section documents solver behaviour differences that existed in the past but have since been resolved.
+These are kept for historical reference, and to help users understand the evolution of the `conda-libmamba-solver`.

 ### cudatoolkit present in a `cpuonly` environment

 > Originally reported in [issue #131](https://github.com/conda/conda-libmamba-solver/issues/131)

+**Status**: Resolved as of 15th October, 2025

-This is an example of a [known limitation in how `libsolv` processes the `track_features` metadata](https://mamba.readthedocs.io/en/latest/advanced_usage/package_resolution.html). `libsolv` will only "see" the first level of `track_features`, which down-prioritize packages.
-If you depend on 2nd-order dependencies to track prioritized variants (which conda `classic` successfully processes), you will get mixed results.
-This can be solved at the packaging level, where all the variants rely on the package _mutex_ directly, instead of relying on packages that depend on the mutex.
+This was an example of a [known limitation in how `libsolv` processes the `track_features` metadata](https://mamba.readthedocs.io/en/latest/advanced_usage/package_resolution.html). `libsolv` would only "see" the first level of `track_features`, which down-prioritize packages.
+If you depended on 2nd-order dependencies to track prioritized variants (which conda `classic` successfully processed), you would get mixed results.

+As of recent updates to libsolv/libmamba, this issue has been resolved and `cpuonly` environments now correctly exclude `cudatoolkit` packages, matching the behavior of the classic solver.

 ## More information